 Germany has one of the world’s fastest aging societies and even though the total number of doctors has increased throughout the past years, it is still not sufficient to address the medical needs of the society in Germany.
 Germany’s need for doctors becomes especially apparent when considering that an estimated 20% of doctors are to retire in the near future.
 Some German regions have even started initiatives to recruit medical doctors from abroad, e.g. Saxony (German: Sachsen).

 Given this situation, the job market offers great opportunities and job security to doctors.
 Accordingly, being a doctor in Germany is compensated with a good annual salary.
 A specialist in a clinic earns around 82,000 €.
-The steady increase of doctors from other countries in Germany is welcomed by the government: In 2019 the number of foreign doctors in Germany increased by 7% and now totals around 58,000.
+The steady increase of doctors from other countries in Germany is welcomed by the government: In 2020 the number of foreign doctors in Germany totalled around 56,000.
+In other words, every eighth doctor was a foreigner.

 Diverse career opportunities for doctors in Germany - inside and outside the clinic!